RevensofT/ils/README.md

 ## Process key
 Process key is a trigger key char, when compiler read to this key it will do some compile, only 3 keys use in ils 1.0.
 1. ':' is key to tell compiler code about to be branch like if, do, for or goto.
-2. '.' is key to tell compiler after this char going to be int32 number.
+2. '.' is key to tell compiler after this char going to be int32 number and ready to excute command key next time, number will be reset when next char is number.
-3. ' ' is finish command key and ready to input next command code.
+3. ' ' is excution command key, reset keyword and number back to 0, ready to input next command code.

 ## Keyword
 This going to be a bit long section but if you used to write dynamic method, I'm sure those key will look very familar.